How to calculate the numbers in the backend

 - Today from midnight to now (your local time zone)

-- Yesterday all of yesterday for comparison
+- Yesterday —the entire day for comparison

-- This month from the 1st of the current month to now
+- This month: from the 1st of the current month to now

-- This year from January 1st of the current year to now
+- This year, from January 1 of the current year to now

-Inventory value
+Inventory Value

 Do test and demo orders count?